mintuz/BB8-Commander/hubot-scripts/hubot-readme.md

          msg.send "bb-8 is now #{color}!"
 ```

-I’ll leave you to your coffeescript explorations :)
+I’ll leave you to your hubot script explorations :)

 ### Ask Hubot to talk to BB-8